12 FAM 230

 · Guideline L: Outside Activities

-f.
-In evaluating the relevance of an individual's conduct in the context of the Adjudicative Guidelines, DS will consider the following factors:
+e.
+In evaluating the relevance of an individual's conduct, the adjudicator should consider the following factors:

-(1) The nature, extent, and seriousness of the conduct;
+(1) Nature, extent, and seriousness of the conduct;

-(2) The circumstances surrounding the conduct, to include knowledgeable participation;
+(2) Circumstances surrounding the conduct, to include knowledgeable participation;

-(4) The individual's age and maturity at the time of the conduct;
+(4) Individual's age and maturity at the time of the conduct;

-(6) The presence or absence of rehabilitation and other permanent behavioral changes;
+(6) Presence or absence of rehabilitation and other permanent behavioral changes;

-(8) The potential for pressure, coercion, exploitation, or duress; and
+(8) Potential for pressure, coercion, exploitation, or duress; and

 g.
-When information of security concern becomes known about an individual who is currently eligible for access to classified information, DS will also consider whether the person:
+When information of security concern becomes known about an individual who is currently eligible for access to classified information or eligible to hold a sensitive position, the adjudicator will also consider whether the individual:

 (1) Voluntarily reported the information;